nrademacher/next-starter/README.md

 - Husky git hooks with lint-staged for automated linting, formatting, and testing
 - Github Actions (CI, CodeQL analysis, tests)
 - Dockerfile

+## Usage

+Install dependencies with `yarn`, then `yarn dev` to start the dev server.
+Run `yarn build` to build (and type-check) a production build; serve it with `yarn start`.

+For further commands to interact with the various tooling, refer to the scripts in `package.json`.